-Acadia National Park in Maine was the 8th most-visited U.S. National Park in 2020 out of the 62 that bear that designation.
-The National Park Service is already predicting another record-breaking visitation year in Acadia for 2021.
+Acadia National Park in Maine is one of the top 10 most-visited U.S. National Parks, with the number of visitors increasing each year.
 So how do you enjoy the natural beauty in and around Acadia while avoiding the crowds?
-Get off-the-beaten path with these things to do near Acadia National Park.
+Get off-the-beaten path with these things to do in the area near Acadia National Park.

 Things to do Near Acadia National Park